 New Florida Timeshare Laws went into effect on July 1, 2012.
 The new laws (HB 1001) can be read here: https://www.flsenate.gov/Session/Bill/2012/1001

 The new Florida Timeshare laws require full and fair disclosure of terms, conditions, and services by resale service providers acting on behalf of consumer timeshare resellers or on behalf of prospective consumer resale purchasers, regardless of the business model employed by the resale service provider.

-Timeshare Sales Team has provided this page, Florida-Timeshare-Disclosure, to be fully compliant with Florida Timeshare Laws.
+TS Sales Team has provided this page, Florida-Timeshare-Disclosure, to be fully compliant with Florida Timeshare Laws.

 Timeshare Resale and Rental Ratios

 TS Sales Team is very proud to report that it’s advertisers have sold and or rented over $20,774,953 since we began business in 2003 and completed 3,896 timeshare resale contracts or rental lease agreements.

 In 2019 our advertisers sold and or rented $479,982.
 That year we advertised 1,607 number of rental ads and 1,603 of resale ads.
 The ratio or percentage of resale's versus advertised was 3.6% and rentals were 1.9%.

 In 2018 our advertisers sold and or rented $641,685.
 That year we advertised 1,107 number of rental ads and 1,014 of resale ads.
 The ratio or percentage of resale's versus advertised was 8.5% and rentals were 1%.